-- Q: What are adaptive sampling (allocation) designs? - A : Sampling schemes that allow investigators to adjust resource expenditures while the experiment is being carried out. - Q: Why is adaptive allocation better? - \mathcal{A} : \longrightarrow Most interesting objective functions depend on parameters. - \longrightarrow These are unknown or the solution would be trivial. - → Adaptive designs use accruing results to estimate parameters and guide future allocations.
+- Q: What are adaptive sampling (allocation) designs? - \mathcal{A} : Sampling schemes that allow investigators to adjust resource expenditures while the experiment is being carried out. - Q: Why is adaptive allocation better? - \mathcal{A} : \longrightarrow Most interesting objective functions depend on parameters. - These are unknown or the solution would be trivial. - Adaptive designs use accruing results to estimate parameters and guide future allocations.

-\mathcal{A} : \longrightarrow Analytically, the data that arise from adaptive designs are less friendly than those we get from fixed sampling designs.

-Sample sizes tend to be random variables and the obs are not necessarily independent \implies unknown sampling distributions for standard statistics.

-\longrightarrow Historically, analysis of adaptive designs has been based on asymptotic approximations \implies may not apply well in practice.

-\longrightarrow In our work, we generally use computers to carry out exact evaluations of interesting quantities (Hardwick and Stout, 1995).

-However, simulations are becoming more and more popular as methods for evaluating (and even designing) adaptive designs.
-[V. Dragalin's Sim Toolkit!]
+- Q: Are there problems associated with adaptive designs? - \mathcal{A} : \longrightarrow Analytically, the data that arise from adaptive designs are less friendly than those we get from fixed sampling designs. - Sample sizes tend to be random variables and the obs are not necessarily independent \implies unknown sampling distributions for standard statistics. - Historically, analysis of adaptive designs has been based on asymptotic approximations \implies may not apply well in practice. - In our work, we generally use computers to carry out exact evaluations of interesting quantities (Hardwick and Stout, 1995). - However, simulations are becoming more and more popular as methods for evaluating (and even designing) adaptive designs.